jfbouzereau/jpeg2gps/README.md

 # jpeg2gps
-This utility extracts GPS coordinates from JPEF images, and exports a tabular file.
+This utility extracts GPS coordinates from JPEG images, and exports a tabular file.

 You can drop as may files as you wish onto the page.